GfSE/SAF-Specification/stakeholders.md

 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * What system elements are make-items, reuse items, or COTS?
-* Which (system and system partial) functions are assigned to a logical item and logical item components?
-Note: if allocation of usage is used, then allocation of definition is a derived relationship XOR.
 * Which HW interfaces are necessary?
 * Which Operational Performer will operate or run the system?
 * Which SW interfaces are necessary?